JohnSnowLabs/langtest/docs/pages/task/question-answering/default-question-answering.md

 - Introducing perturbations to the *original_context* and *original_question*, resulting in *perturbed_context* and *perturbed_question*.
 - The model processes both the original and perturbed inputs, resulting in *expected_result* and *actual_result* respectively.

+#### Evaluation Criteria

-> For our evaluation metric, we employ a two-layer method where the comparison between the expected_result and *actual_result* is conducted:
+For our evaluation metric, we employ a two-layer method where the comparison between the expected_result and *actual_result* is conducted:

 ![Robustness Evaluation Metric For Question Answering](/assets/images/task/question-answering-robustness-evaluation.png)